Don Watson Academy

 Sensory Integration

-Adventure Education: Kayaking, Rock Climbing, Caving, State-of-the-Art Challenge by Choice Adventure Course
+Adventure Education: Canoeing, Rock Climbing, Caving, Motorcycle Safety Foundation, State-of-the-Art Challenge by Choice Adventure Course

 Character Education and Social Skills Curriculum